 So how do you say “tomato,” anyway?
 Tomatoes are tricky.
 When people first found them in America hundreds of years ago, everyone thought they were poisonous.
 But people figured out that you could eat them safely.
-Thanks to their bravery, we now eat around 70 pounds per person of tomatoes or foods made from tomatoes every year.
+Thanks to their bravery, we now each eat around 70 pounds of tomatoes or foods made from tomatoes every year.
 Salsa, spaghetti sauce, soup…even a bottle of ketchup uses up to 14 tomatoes!
-It’s a good thing tomatoes can each hold about 200 seeds, so we can grow new plants and lots of new tomatoes.
+Or maybe that’s 14 “to-MAH-toes.”

 Wee ones: What shape (roughly) is a tomato?